manning-lab/aggregateAssociation/README.md

 ### fitNull

-This function generates a null model to be used in association testing in Genesis
+This function generates a null model to be used in association testing in Genesis.

 Inputs:
 * genotype_file : genotype data for all samples, this is only used to ensure the correct ordering of phenotype data, it need not contain all genotypes to be tested in aggAssocTest (GDS file)